DevsDoDesign/T.R.U.M.P./README.md

 Enough of the political shit, time for some dev details:

 * it's built only to an iPhone 6 screen size - we didn't have time for all that responsive stuff we do in our day jobs.
 We'll be presenting on that phone, so it's built for that phone.

-* the audio won't work because Create React App doesn't handle Audio files..
-WTF.
-They're pointed to a local server URL, hopefully we can fix it afterwards.
+If you're building locally, audio won't work as Create React App doesn't publish audio files.
+We've sent a PR to the project, so it should be fixed soon.

 ---